aws-powertools/powertools-lambda-java/docs/utilities/validation.md

 `@Validation` annotation is used to validate either inbound events or functions' response.

-It will fail fast with `ValidationException` if an event or response doesn't conform with given JSON Schema.
+It will fail fast if an event or response doesn't conform with given JSON Schema.
+For most type of events a `ValidationException` will be thrown.
+But for specific `APIGatewayProxyRequestEvent` and `APIGatewayV2HTTPEvent`, instead, the `@Validation` annotation will build and return a custom
+400 (BAD_REQUEST) response.
+Its body will contain the validation error(s) message(s).

 While it is easier to specify a json schema file in the classpath (using the notation `"classpath:/path/to/schema.json"`), you can also provide a JSON String containing the schema.